top of page

 • Music

-Frequency: Fortnightly Type of home learning: Retrieval practice tasks – small tasks that prepare students for future learning or that build upon knowledge assimilated in the lesson.
+Frequency: Every 2 - 3 weeks Type of home learning: Retrieval practice tasks – small tasks that prepare students for future learning or that build upon knowledge assimilated in the lesson.
 The goal of home learning at Key Stage 3 is to demystify basic music theory, terminology and how to decipher a musical score.
 Benefits to Learning: Low stakes tests allow staff to gage progress over time without increasing levels of anxiety.
 This will allow staff to judge what needs to be followed up in the future.
 Assessment: In class testing based on revision of resources.
 Feedback: Peer marked with common misunderstandings explored in class.
 Students that repeatedly score low and do not demonstrate understanding will be supported in after school sessions.

 • English